From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: From PBT operator to induced representation and PRIR

 \subsection{Duality between induced and reduced representation via PBT operator versus Jucys-Murphy operator for $l=1$}

-The dualism of reduced and induced representation manifested by Frobenius theorem is indeed very directly seen in our above derivation of the theorem.
-In this section we shall present this dualism in yet another way.
-Namely, there is an important operator for theory of representation of symmetric group is Jucys-Murphy operator, which in natural representation, is given by
+The dualism of reduced and induced representation manifested by the Frobenius theorem is indeed very directly seen in our above derivation of the theorem.
+In this section, we shall present this dualism in yet another way.
+To do so let us define the Jucys-Murphy operator~\cite{Mu,Ju,vershikBook}, which in the natural representation, is given by

-where $V((a,N))$ are as before operators that permute $m$ systems according to permutation $(a,N)$.
-Now let us consider the operator $J_{N+1}$ and apply to it partial transpose on $N+1$ system.
-Now, since partially transposed swap operator is equal to $dP_+$ we see that PBT operator $\rho$ is just partially transposed Jucys operator on $N+1$ systems
+where $V((a,N))$ are as before operators that permute $N$ systems according to permutation $(a,N)$.
+It is clear from its definition that the operator $J_N$ belongs to the matrix algebra $\mathcal{A}_N(d)$ defined through~\eqref{eq:groupAlg}.
+Due to the discussion presented in Section~\ref{secBrauer}, the operator $J_N$ is the matrix representation of the element from the Brauer algebra $\mathcal{B}^d_{N}$.
+The Jucys-Murphy elements play an important role in the representation theory of the symmetric group.
+In principle, they have found an application to an alternative approach in the construction of irreducible representations of $S(n)$ called Okounkov-Vershik approach~\cite{Okunkov,Vershik2005,vershikBook}.
+The spectrum of the Jucys-Murphy elements is known and discussed for example in Section 4.5 of~\cite{grinko2023gelfandtsetlin}.
+Now let us consider the operator $J_{N+1}$ and apply to it partial transpose on $(N+1)-$th system.
+Now, since the partially transposed swap operator is equal to $dP_+$ we see that PBT operator $\rho$ is just a partially transposed Jucys-Murphy operator on $N+1$ systems